Goal-based portfolio selection with mental accounting: Numerical analysis

 \section{Numerical analysis}

-The main numerical observations are summarized as follows: \begin{enumerate}[label={(\arabic*)}] \item Qualitative properties of free boundaries and optimal investment strategies: Free boundaries can exhibit complex shapes, such as bulges and notches, indicating that optimal transfer decisions vary nonlinearly with wealth levels.
+{ The viscosity characterization provides the theoretical basis for our numerical procedure.
+In the finite-difference approximation, the portfolio control is recovered by optimizing the discretized Hamiltonian, while transfer regions are identified when the discrete analogues of the gradient constraints become binding.
+Regarding theoretical convergence, standard results typically require monotonicity.
+However, discretizing cross-partial derivatives generally destroys this property, leaving a rigorous convergence proof as an open problem.
+Following common practice, we verify convergence empirically, adopting a validation routine similar to the companion paper \cite{tahar2010merton} to \cite{bentahar2007}.
+Furthermore, the scheme can be interpreted through the Markov chain approximation method detailed in \citet[Chapter IX]{fleming2006}.
+Therefore, the numerical solution characterizes the optimal policy for a financially meaningful discrete approximation of the continuous-time model.} The main numerical observations are summarized as follows: \begin{enumerate}[label={(\arabic*)}] \item Qualitative properties of free boundaries and optimal investment strategies: Free boundaries can exhibit complex shapes, such as bulges and notches, indicating that optimal transfer decisions vary nonlinearly with wealth levels.
 These free boundaries are also time-dependent, reflecting the trade-off between immediate and delayed transfers.
 For optimal investment strategies, Table \ref{tab:Goal2} provides the optimal proportions when only one goal remains, based on the linear preference $(G_i - X_i)^+$.
 When both goals are active, the optimal proportion vector for one portfolio depends on the wealth levels of both portfolios.
 For example, the optimal proportion vector $\alpha^*_1$ for portfolio $X_1$ is a function of both wealth variables $(x_1, x_2)$ rather than $x_1$ alone. \item Interaction between mental accounting and diversification: Unlike previous studies, our model needs to consider diversification between portfolios in addition to diversification between stocks.
 When one goal is fully funded and another is not, the portfolio with enough funds can either serve as a cash reserve or remain invested in the stock market to hedge risk.
 The optimal strategy depends on the financial environment, particularly the correlation between stock returns.
 Figures \ref{longeralpha_05} and \ref{shorteralpha_05} demonstrate the case of positive correlation, while Figures \ref{longeralpha_n09} and \ref{shorteralpha_n09} show the negative correlation case. \item Competition between goals: When one goal is important, the agent supports it in two ways.
 If this goal is underfunded as the deadline approaches, the agent reallocates all available funds until the target is met.
-In extreme cases, the continuity region in low-wealth areas reduces to line segments.
+In extreme cases, the continuation region in low-wealth areas reduces to line segments.
 Conversely, if the important goal is adequately funded while another is not, the agent still hesitates to shift resources to the less important goal, instead continuing to invest in the important portfolio and deferring allocation until its deadline. \end{enumerate}